- 1 Ways to Do it Right

 The Thonet chairs are unique as they’re made of bentwood.
 Their name is honoring Thonet, who took the wood bending process to the next level.
 He was the one that made wood bending a lot easier, allowing mass production.
 And if you think that this process happens only some while ago, you may want to give it a second thought as it was the mid-1830s when Thonet uncovered the world the secret behind wood bending.

 The Thonet chair is the result of using durable kinds of wood and light, resulting in elegant and graceful forms of wood.
-To this day, when it comes with bentwood chairs, we have Thonet to thank for the use of hot steam and various wood.
+To this day, when it comes to bentwood chairs, we have Thonet to thank for the use of hot steam and various wood.

 3. Protect the wood furniture

 Even if the commercial polishes and sprays leave a beautiful and shiny finish on your wood furniture, they also contain petroleum distillates or silicone.
 However, you don’t want to use them too often as they can buildup and turn into a dull and sticky film covering the furniture.
-You need to buff when using this type of products thoroughly.
+You need to buff when using this type of product thoroughly.
 You should also not combine them with wax products as you’re only going to end up with a big gooey mess.

 4. Always keep it clean